 An example is Lisa, Stride’s VP of Engineering.
 She and I meet every week.
-She has a 90 day plan.
+She has a 90-day plan.
 We both know what the plan is.
-We don’t discuss minutia weekly.
-Instead I ask her “What obstacles can I help you remove?
+We don’t discuss minutiae weekly.
+Instead I ask her, “What obstacles can I help you remove?
 Are you still on track?”
-And she asks me “What can I be doing better?
+And she asks me, “What can I be doing better?
 What am I doing well?”

 She tells me her progress; I don’t have to ask.
 She owns the responsibility of managing up, of telling me what progress she’s making.

-It is your responsibility to know what your boss expects of you, and then to continuously show progress towards these expectations.
+It is your responsibility to know what your boss expects of you, and then to continuously show progress toward those expectations.
 It is your boss’s responsibility to help you understand how your expectations fit in with the bigger picture, and to remove obstacles so that you can do your job.

 - Don’t know who your boss is?
-Fix this problem first.
+If not, fix this problem first.
 How?
-Ask yourself: “Who can fire me?”
+Ask yourself, “Who can fire me?”
 This person is likely your boss.

-Just like you should know who your boss is, you should know exactly who works for you and set expectations with those folks.
-Read 3 Signs of a Miserable Job to help learn how to effectively set expectations and measure team progress.
+Just as you should know who your boss is, you should know exactly who works for you and set expectations with those folks.
+Read the book 3 Signs of a Miserable Job to help learn how to effectively set expectations and measure team progress.

-Then, sit down each direct report one-on-one and ask “What would be a good way for you to measure if you are doing a good job?”
-These things should be:
+Then, sit down with each direct report one-on-one and ask, “What would be a good way for you to measure whether you are doing a good job?”
+These metrics should be:

-- Self defined by the employee how and how often to measure
+- self-defined by the employee in how and how often to measure.

 Habit #7: Give timely feedback